jakenguyen0118/mongoose-lab/README.md

 | /restaurants /:id      | DELETE      | it should delete the individual restaurant to the db  and return the entire list as json

-## Bonus - Nested Documents
+## Super Bonus - Nested Documents

-Looking at the seed data, it could be a good idea to treat the Menu Item model as a `nested subdocument` of the Restaurant model.
+Looking at the seed data, it might be a good idea to create a new `Menu Item` model as a `nested subdocument` of the `Restaurant` model.
+Several menu items are servered in multiple restaurants and having a single reference to them would allow for a single point of reference if they ever needed to be updated.

 Here's an example of this pattern (via [Mongoose Documentation](https://mongoosejs.com/docs/subdocs.html)):